 With some questions answered, Sherry and Jason then proceeded to meet with Aleksandar Stanic-Kostic, MD, PhD, an infertility specialist at Generations Fertility Care.
 Dr. Stanic recommended a treatment course called Intrauterine Insemination (IUI).
-Last December, after the first cycle of IUI, Sherry became pregnant.
+In December 2014, after the first cycle of IUI, Sherry became pregnant.

 "Dr. Stanic was very optimistic about me becoming pregnant," says Sherry.
 "He always said 'When' you become pregnant,' not 'If.'
 He made me believe it could happen."